opencoff/go-srp/README.rst

 --------------------------------------
 In order to authenticate and derive session keys, verifiers must be stored in a non-volatile medium on the server.
-The verifiers are generated once when a "user" is created on the server.
+The verifiers are generated once when a *user* is created on the server.

 The Client is the entity where the user enters their password and wishes to be authenticated with a SRP server.
 The communication